pascalpepe/bootstrap-webpack-template/README.md

 All changes in this repository are logged in the file [CHANGELOG.md](https://github.com/pascalpepe/bootstrap-webpack-template/blob/main/CHANGELOG.md).

-Overview of the major versions of this project:
+Overview of this project's history:

 * 1.0 (2019-01-19): Initial release with Bootstrap 4, under the name
   "bootstrap-quickstart".
 It did not use webpack at this point.
 * 2.0 (2020-04-06): Webpack integration.
-* 3.0 (2021-05-14): Bootstrap 5 migration.
+* 3.0 (2021-05-14): Bootstrap 5 update.
 Project name changed to
   "bootstrap-webpack-template".

 ## License